THE MARLDON (MAPLE LEAF) BOWLING CLUB LTD.

 Ladies Vice Captain.

 The affairs of The Club shall be controlled by the Management Committee, the Directors of the Club plus three other members elected from and by the Members at the AGM.
-The President, Welfare Officer and Vice-Captains are entitled to attend the Management Meetings, but would not be eligible to vote.
+The President, and Vice-Captains are entitled to attend the Management Meetings, but would not be eligible to vote.

 The Management Committee will meet at agreed intervals and not less than six times a year.
 A quorum of at least seven voting members will be required in order for a meeting to be valid.